sdziallas/comp55/docs/labs/14-Test.md

 Then from there,
 Select ***Gradle Project*** and select the desired folder.
 Then open ***src/main/java*** and rename the Library.java file that was created to **Date.java**.
+For now,
-For now it should have just one method, which you can make as a static method and rename to be ```isValidDate```.
+it should have just one method, which you can make as a static method and rename to be ```isValidDate```.
 (You can also feel free to delete the Library.java class and make a new one if you like).
 We won't write out most of ```isValidDate```,